 Let’s say that the pump bolus calculator recommends 3.0U total insulin to cover the carbs in that one slice of pizza.
 If you enter a 60/40 split, that would mean 1.8U as the normal (upfront) portion of the bolus, and 1.2U as the extended portion of the bolus.

 For example, using the same 60/40 split as above, you would deliver 1.8U of insulin, as a normal bolus, for that first slice of pizza.

-4. Make note of the as-yet-undelivered Extended portion.
+- Make note of the as-yet-undelivered Extended portion.

 In this example, the remaining insulin to be delivered as an extended bolus is 1.2U.

-5. If your child decides that she’s done after that one slice, you can go ahead and deliver the Extended Bolus for that slice (as described in step 8), OR
+- If your child decides that she’s done after that one slice, you can go ahead and deliver the Extended Bolus for that slice (as described in step 8), OR

-6. If she wants more pizza, repeat steps 2 – 4 for each additional serving.
+- If she wants more pizza, repeat steps 2 – 4 for each additional serving.

 If your child has a second and then a third slice of pizza, you would, for example (assuming for simplicity that the slices are all identical in carb content), deliver 1.8U (upfront) for the second slice, and then 1.8U (again, upfront) for the third.
-Both of these amounts would represent 60% of the total carbs needed to cover each slice, and would leave 1.2U and 1.2U still to be delivered.
+Each of these amounts would represent 60% of the total carbs needed to cover each slice, and would leave 1.2U and 1.2U still to be delivered.

-7. Once your child has finished the meal, add up the amounts of the Extended portions still to be delivered.
+- Once your child has finished the meal, add up the amounts of the Extended portions still to be delivered.

 For example, 1.2 + 1.2 + 1.2 = 3.6U

-For the example of 1 slice of pizza (if you skipped here from step 5), 1.2U would be delivered as a (0:100) 100% Extended Bolus over the next chosen number of hours.
+For the example of 3 slices of pizza, 3.6U would be delivered as a (0:100) 100% Extended Bolus over the next chosen number of hours.For the example of 1 slice of pizza (if you skipped here from step 5), 1.2U would be delivered as a (0:100) 100% Extended Bolus over the next chosen number of hours.

 This method works great if you anticipated the extra servings.
 But what if you thought, “there’s no way she’ll eat more than 1 slice” and already activated the extended portion of the combo bolus, some of it was delivered and THEN she asked for a second serving?
 Now you need Method 2…